jkotan/frappy/doc/source/tutorial_helevel.rst

 As mentioned in the introduction, we have to code the access to the hardware (driver), and the Frappy framework will deal with the SECoP interface.
-The code for the driver is located in a subdirectory named after the facility or institute programming the driver in our case *frappy_psi*.
+The code for the driver is located in a subdirectory named after the facility or institute programming the driver in our case *secop_psi*.
 We create a file named from the electronic device CCU4 we use here for the He level reading.

 CCU4 luckily has a very simple and logical protocol: